-- our drug candidates may be found to be ineffective or unsafe, or fail to receive necessary regulatory approvals; - · our drug candidates may not be economical to market or take substantially longer to obtain necessary regulatory approvals than anticipated; or - Competitors may market equivalent or superior products.
+- our drug candidates may be found to be ineffective or unsafe, or fail to receive necessary regulatory approvals; - our drug candidates may not be economical to market or take substantially longer to obtain necessary regulatory approvals than anticipated; or - competitors may market equivalent or superior products.

 As a result, our drug development activities may not result in any safe, effective and commercially viable products, and we may not be able to commercialize our products successfully.
 For example, for several years, we evaluated CPP-109 (our formulation of vigabatrin) for the treatment of cocaine addiction.
 However, CPP-109 failed to meet the primary and two key secondary endpoints in a Phase 2(b) trial for cocaine addiction, and we are no longer pursuing the evaluation of CPP-109 for addiction.
-Further, our lead compound, FirdapseTM, is for a very rare condition for which there is no FDA-approved, treatment.
-As such, the clinical development plan we pursued after consulting with FDA including the endpoints, protocol design, and statistical analysis plan, may not allow the FDA to ultimately conclude that our Phase 3 trial of FirdapseTM is adequate to establish the clinical benefit of the drug.
-In addition, FDA has indicated that additional data from published studies, and data from a patient registry, may be necessary to establish the safety and effectiveness of FirdapseTM but we may not be able to obtain that data in a form that is satisfactory to the FDA.
+Further, our lead compound, Firdapse[®], is for a very rare condition for which there is no FDA-approved treatment.
+As such, the clinical development plan we pursued after consulting with FDA including the clinical endpoints, protocol design, and statistical analysis plan, may not allow the FDA to ultimately conclude that our Phase 3 trial of Firdapse[®] is adequate to establish the clinical benefit of the drug.
+In addition, FDA has indicated that additional data from published studies, and data from a patient registry, would be useful in establishing the safety of Firdapse[®], but we may not be able to obtain that data in a form that is satisfactory to the FDA.
 Our failure to develop safe, effective, and/or commercially viable products would have a material adverse effect on our business, prospects, results of operations and financial condition.